 Mr. Qamaniq: Thank you, Mr. Speaker.
-I look to forward to hearing from the minister I guess once the project has been completed.
-Mr. Speaker, information provided by the Department of Economic Development and Transportation indicates that it has recently "Commissioned an operations plan inception report to refine the estimates of annual operations and maintenance costs for both the Pond Inlet and Iqaluit new marine facilities."
+I look to forward to hearing from the minister once the project has been completed.

-Can the minister clarify which company has been commissioned to undertake this work, and will he commit to providing a copy of the final report to the municipality of Pond Inlet and my office?
+Mr. Speaker, information provided by the Department of Economic Development and Transportation indicates that it has recently "commissioned an Operations Plan Inception Report to refine the estimates of annual operations and maintenance costs" for both the Pond Inlet and Iqaluit new marine facilities.
+Can the minister clarify which company has been commissioned to undertake this work, and will he commit to providing a copy of the final report to the Municipality of Pond Inlet and my office?
 Thank you, Mr. Speaker.

 Speaker (interpretation): Thank you.
-Minister responsible for Economic Development and Transportation, Mr. Akeeagok.
+Minister of Economic Development and Transportation, Mr. Akeeagok.

 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-It is the... (interpretation) I can't pronounce it. (interpretation ends) Advisian Company that has been commissioned to do the operational work, and once the report is done and as we are always committed, is report back to the community and I will be committing to reporting that back to the member.
+It is the... (interpretation) I can't pronounce it. (interpretation ends) Advisian Company has been commissioned to do the operational work.
+Once the report is done and as we are always committed is report back to the community and I will be committing to reporting that back to the member.
 Thank you, Mr. Speaker.